romainducrocq/wheelcc/README.md

 ****

-The wheelcc compiler supports a large subset of C17 ([International Standard ISO/IEC 9899:2018](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2310.pdf)), for which it has it's own built-in preprocessor, frontend, IR and backend.
+The wheelcc C compiler supports a large subset of C17 ([International Standard ISO/IEC 9899:2018](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2310.pdf)), for which it has it's own built-in preprocessor, frontend, IR and backend.
 It emits x86-64 AT&T assembly for GNU/Linux, which is then linked with gcc/ld.
 The project is entirely written in C++17, and builds to a standalone executable plus a driver in bash. wheelcc is overall designed after Nora Sandler's [Writing a C Compiler](https://nostarch.com/writing-c-compiler), and was tested against it's [test suite](https://github.com/nlsandler/writing-a-c-compiler-tests).

 ## Usage

 ### Install

-Get the repo, cd to the bin directory
+- Get the repo, cd to the bin directory
 ```
 $ git clone --depth 1 --branch master https://github.com/romainducrocq/wheelcc.git
 $ cd wheelcc/bin/
 ```
-Configure the repo and install the build/runtime dependencies: `gcc g++ make cmake`
+- Configure the repo and install the build/runtime dependencies: `gcc g++ make cmake`
 ```
 $ ./configure.sh
 ```
-Build the compiler in Release mode
+- Build the compiler in Release mode
 ```
 $ ./make.sh
 ```
-Install the `wheelcc` command system-wide (creates a symlink to the driver in `/usr/local/bin/`).
+- Install the `wheelcc` command system-wide (creates a symlink to the driver in `/usr/local/bin/`).
 As an alternative, do not install and use `bin/driver.sh` instead
 ```
 $ ./install.sh
 $ . ~/.bashrc